Are You Struggling With a Sense of Fear Or Dread That You Can’t Quite Place?

 I’m ashamed that I need help addressing my fear.

 Through experience, I have discovered that virtually everyone feels some degree of fear.
-Understandably, many people are hesitant to seek therapy because they have learned that needing help is a sign of weakness and therefore believe that they need to handle it alone.
+Understandably, many people are hesitant to seek anxiety therapy because they have learned that needing help is a sign of weakness and therefore believe that they need to handle it alone.

 Two and a half decades of clinical experience has revealed to me that fear and anxiety are amongst the top-five most commonly articulated human experiences and that those who actively seek help from a compassionate and understanding therapist, without exception, are glad they did.
 In anxiety therapy, I offer a safe, welcoming, and confidential space for my clients to share what’s on their minds and in their hearts.

 I’m worried that something really is wrong with me.

-Through cultural messaging, many people have learned that having a mental disorder means something is wrong with them.
+Through cultural messaging and anxiety therapy, many people have learned that having a mental disorder means something is wrong with them.
 Though anxiety can be intense and debilitating, I prefer to classify it not as a disorder, but rather to normalize it as a dynamic, creative experience that is alive with possibility, and the intelligent emergence of an opportunity to release limiting beliefs in order to feel Whole again.

 Contrary to the standard cultural narrative, anxiety symptoms are not a problem, but rather signposts on the path to deeper understanding.
 They are expressions of your innate intelligence—of something within you telling you that a shift in perspective is possible and indeed ready to occur.
 The process of therapy allows for a gentle investigation into the root cause of your symptoms and helps you become harmoniously attuned to your deeper wisdom, rather than being at odds with it.
 Therapy can help you see that nothing is or ever was wrong with you.

 What if I discover something bad about myself during anxiety treatment?